 The fifth broken branch is Carl Cole.
 He was born on 19 February 1909 in Fort Wayne, Allen County, Indiana.
 He died at age 6 1/2 months in September 1909 in Indiana.
 His final resting place is unknown.

-I wanted to take this week’s writings to remember my three grandaunts; Mabel, Gladys, and Ida, and my two granduncles; Carl and an infant baby boy, that all died young.
+I wanted to take this week’s writings to remember my three grandaunts; Mabel, Gladys, and Ida, and my two granduncles; Carl and an infant baby boy, and three others that all died young.
 Broken branches in my family tree.